MuhLibri/Concurrency-Control-Simulation/README.md

 ## How To run
 1. Make `.txt` file containing the schedule in the input folder.
 Example can be seen on `tc1.txt`-`tc5.txt`
+2. Ganti text pada readfile sesuai dengan nama file
-2. Open terminal in the root folder of this repository
+3. Open terminal in the root folder of this repository
-3. Type `python main.py`
+4. Type `python main.py`

 ## Valid Input
 - R`transaction number`(`data`)